 Which One Is Better, Powdered or Liquid Synthetic Urine?

 Powdered urine?
 It sounds strange.
-Powdered urine is substance-free human urine that has been dehydrated.
+Powdered urine is a substance-free human urine that has been dehydrated.
 You need to add water before using it.
 It is 100% human urine, so in theory, it is guaranteed to pass a screening.

 The problem is the rehydration process.
 It needs to be done exactly right, or you risk throwing off the composition.
 Even though powdered urine is the closest to the real thing, it leaves a lot up to chance.
-If you make an error with the ratio of water to powder, you’re going to fail a screening.
+If you make an error with the ratio of water to the powder, you’re going to fail a screening.